Abhishree-codes/innocent-glove-9480/README.md

 can also delete items from cart any changes made to cart are saved for users

-4.Functionalities I would like to implement in the future:
+4. Functionalities I would like to implement in the future:
 -CSS animations (I tried implementing drop down on select menus and sliding animations but understanding the code was hard.)
 -Add functionalities to individual product page.
 -Add media queries